 In today’s growing global economy and in the interconnected world community, language skills are in more demand than ever.
 A second language can open many doors in both your personal and professional life.
 Whether you’re seeking employment in a specific field, such as government, international business, health care, law enforcement, interpreting, or looking to make more personal connections with family or friends, the acquisition of a second language can be a great benefit.
 The Liberal Arts degree with a focus in Spanish at the College of Western Idaho (CWI) will help you accomplish your goals and can set you on the path to a bilingual and bicultural education.

-Spanish majors will complete the general education requirements of all Idaho public universities and begin specialization in the Spanish language and culture.
-The program is designed to result in an Associate degree in Liberal Arts with an emphasis in Spanish.
+Students in this program will complete the general education requirements of all Idaho public universities and begin specialization in the Spanish language and culture.
+The program is designed to result in an Associate degree in Liberal Arts with an focus in Spanish.
 Students will have a strong foundation in basic language skills and be well placed to transfer to another institution with the goal of achieving a Bachelor’s degree.

 Our mission is to provide students with a multi-cultural language learning experience that will broaden their perception of the world and their place in it.
 We believe the study of Spanish provides skills for communicating and connecting in today’s global community, deepens cultural awareness and empathy, and inspires lifelong learning essential to personal and professional success.